Photo of Marshals Sports Field Pavilion

 • Awareness and Training

-Responsibility for the implementation and monitoring of the Policy lies with the Town Clerk and the Management and Finance Committee
+1.12 Responsibility for the implementation and monitoring of the Policy lies with the Town Clerk and the Finance and Strategy Committee.

 2. Anti-Fraud and Corruption Policy Statement